Saron Baptist Chapel

 Saron is a Baptist chapel in the village of Saron in the community of Llandybie, Ammanford, Carmarthenshire.
 Services at Saron are conducted in the Welsh language.

 Early history

 Saron was founded in 1810 by Baptists who originally worshipped in a dwelling house in Capel Hendre.
 They later met in a dwelling house located where the Old Chapel, built in 1814, still stands today.
 Part of the dwelling house was incorporated into the chapel.
-The first minister was William Michael from Drefach, Llndysul, and he held a day school in the chapel.
+The first minister was William Michael from Drefach, Llandysul, and he held a day school in the chapel.
 Michael died in 1824 and the chapel was without a minister until Benjamin Thomas was inducted in 1832.
 Thomas came from Cilgerran in Pembrokeshire and was minister of Saron as well as Penrhiwgoch and Sardis, Llanedi until his death in 1858.

 The ministry of T.F.
 Williams

 In 1861, the Reverend T.F.
 Williams commenced his long ministry at Saron.
 During his pastorate the chapel was extended and refurbished.
 Williams took on the pastorate of Ebenezer, Cross Inn, as well as Saron, in 1867.
 During these decades the population of Cross Inn, renamed Ammanford in the 1880s, grew rapidly as it became a major centre of the anthracite coal trade.
 As a result, Williams became minister of Ebenezer alone, now a rapidly expanding church, in 1891 and remained until his retirement in 1907.